temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 ## `TEMPORAL_CODEC_PASS_ACCESS_TOKEN`

-The access token needed to transport data through the Codec Server.
+Whether to attach JWT access token as ‘authorization’ header in requests with the Codec Server.

 Make sure that `TEMPORAL_CODEC_ENDPOINT` is defined to use this variable.